BrunoZell/CollectiveIntelligence/litepaper.md

 The wants of all subjects in the network, together with ex-ante conflict prevention, fairness selector, and legal rights, imply a priorization of the consensus context.

 Wants are transparent about how their fulfillment depends on observations, thus contributors can reason about what needs to get done in order to fulfill a want.

-Note on credible commitments: A declaration does not guarantee the committer to actualy do the action as declared.
-Commitments may come with a stake, reputation, or insurance to make it more credible to others, although the fundamental mechanism does not force any of it.
-It is assumed that people tend to pull through with their commitments to avoid sanctions of others (=change of other ppls actions that the faulty committer may not like) while keeping the economic balance on the economies they are part of.

-## Coordination

-This section defines an abstract conversation to semi-automatically comunicate the wants of subjects, pointing to potential action paths, and declaring commitments to conditional actions.
-It is designed to coordinate on who does what.

-The conversation categorizes three types of messages:

-- **Wants**, answering: **how do we like it?**

-  _(Represented as binary queries (fulfilled or not) in a given context.)_

-- **Proposals**, answering: **what could we do?**

-  _(Represented as changes (additions and removals) of commitments of one or more subjects.)_

-- **Commitments**, answering: **what will we do?**

-  _(Represented as conditional actions.
-Conditions are either satisfied or not in a given context.
-The action choice is derived from the matching context via a specified query.)_

-Recall that the public observation pool together with applied domain theories answers: **how is it?**

-Those queries can be combined into a formalization of the foundational question of social coordination:

-**what could we do | so we like it | in the future?**

-Which translates into scanning the corpus of _Proposals_ for action paths that increase the probability of _Wants_ being satisfied according to future observations.

-After desired action paths have been identified, users commit to conditional actions by publishing _Commitments_.
-A commitment is an official statement of executing a specified act when the attached condition was satisfied by the latest observations.

-Then subjects go ahead and do it, or they won't, depending in their final decision in the moment of the act.
-Subjects may purposefuly record evidence to later prove they caused certain economic activity.

-Wants are evaluated continuously on all observations as a measure for economic health.
-Fulfilled wants are indicators of realized value.
-Unfulfilled critical wants are indicators of failing coordination.

-## Coordination Markets

-Each voluntary participant of coordination markets creates a permissionless account.
-Each account automatically keeps track of: wants, commitments, action traces, balances, resource consumption

-- Measure historic fulfillment of wants[+domains] on observations (realized value)
-- Estimate future fulfillment of wants[+domains] on latest observations (expected value).
-Estimation of EV is subject to the domains used for reasoning and assumptions about who will do what.
-- Given latest observations, current wants[+domains], and current commitments[+domains]: search through all possibilities and propose changes to commitments for one or more accounts
-- Evaluate all proposals and change to any plan that is more +EV.

-The context to evaluate wants on can either be sourced from historic observations, providing a measurement of realized value.
-Or it is sourced from hypothetical observations, typically derived from reasoning about the causal impact of actions, providing a measure of potential value realization (proposals) and expected value (commitments).

-Standardizing ordering of production and productive output via (potentially unsuccessful) physical delivery.

-Create commitment schemes implementing the abstract product structure, to be picked up by the generalized matchmaking algorithm that crawls possible action paths for desired outcomes.

-Operations: commitments and work; instatiations of commitment schemes with actual people and things commiting to offering a service.

-## Tokenomics

-Show how an actual service offering (with commited subjects) influences how the economies yield v/s is .

-The initial account balance is always at 1MVL/s.
-Rewards

-Derive optimal collective strategy from all peoples wants, and wants of wants (=morals, and further sanctions), commitments, dependency, power.

-Economists teach that money has three functions:

-- It is a means of exchange: it lets you confer power to others.
-- It is a store of value: it lets you delay the exercise of power in time.
-- It is a unit of account: it lets you measure many things by a common yardstick.

-The economy proposed here seperates these functions by solving them explicitly.

-Most economic theories are answereng those questions:

-- What is produced?
-- How is it produced?
-- How much is produced
-- For whom is it produced

 ## Example: Peer to Peer Ride Sharing